edouardparis/lntop/README.md

 # build the container
 ./build.sh

-# run lntop from the contaner
+# run lntop from the container
 ./lntop.sh
 ```